Results Index

 Notes

-England faced Germany/West Germany, Portugal and Italy, in two of their eleven penalty kick shootouts and Spain, Belgium, Argentina, Colombia and Switzerland in the remaining five.
+England faced Germany/West Germany, Portugal, Italy and Switzerland, in two of their twelve penalty kick shootouts and Spain, Belgium, Argentina and Colombia in the remaining four.

-Only three of these eleven penalty kick shootouts ended in England's favour, firstly, in the European Championship 1996 quarter-final against Spain at Wembley Stadium, secondly, in the World Cup Finals 2018 round-of-sixteen match against Colombia, and thirdly, in the Nations League Finals 2019 third place play-off match against Switzerland.
+Only four of these twelve penalty kick shootouts ended in England's favour, firstly, in the European Championship 1996 quarter-final against Spain at Wembley Stadium, secondly, in the World Cup Finals 2018 round-of-sixteen match against Colombia, thirdly, in the Nations League Finals 2019 third place play-off match against Switzerland, and fourthly, Switzerland again, in the 2024 European Championships quarter-final match.
 England have suffered eight defeats on penalty kick shootouts.
 Three times in World Cup final tournaments, in the 1990 semi-final against West Germany in Italy, in the 1998 round of 16 match against Argentina in France, and in the 2006 quarter-finals match against Portugal in Germany.
 Four times in the European Championship Finals, the 1996 semi-final when Germany eliminated England at the semi-final stage, the quarter-final against host Portugal at the 2004 tournament, then another quarter-final, against Italy, in Ukraine, in the 2012 tournament and then the Final itself in 2020, again, against Italy.

 At the King Hassan II International Cup Tournament in Morocco in 1998, the penalty kick shootout was used at the end of regulation time in England's scoreless draw with Belgium although elimination from the tournament was not at stake.
 England managed to lose the Moroccan tournament shootout, too.
 Because each team played only two of the other three teams in the tournament, special rules were adopted to ensure there would be a single tournament winner.
 Playing extra-time was ruled out; the participating teams were two weeks away from the World Cup final tournament in France, and it was too hot in Morocco for extra-time anyway.
 An extra tournament point was awarded for winning a penalty kick contest in matches drawn after 90 minutes, and penalty kick goals were included in the goals for and goals against columns in the tournament table, both measures taken to break deadlocks in the team standings.
 But the rules for the Morocco tournament were "idiosyncratic," as one news agency put it.